Champii/Nodulator/README.md

 By order of priority

-- Isomorphic reactive view system
-- Fix config and default config for modules
+- Fix bug when using Add() on MayHasOne relationship that is already linked: no replacement for the child id so two references coexist simultaneously
 - Bind Route 'this' to Resource by default, and rename SetInstance to BindThis to change it (to an instance for exemple)
 - Customise error codes in Route
 - Paginated Resource